ask77nl/fit-decoder/README.md

 const buffer = awsRequest.Body.buffer;

 // fit2json converts binary FIT into a raw JSON representation.
-No record names, types or values are parsed.
+No record names, types or values
-// useful for low level data analysis const jsonRaw = fitDecoder.fit2json(buffer);
+// are parsed.
+It is useful for low level data analysis const jsonRaw = fitDecoder.fit2json(buffer);

-// parseRecords converts raw JSON format into readable format using current Global FIT Profile (SDK 21.47.00)
+// parseRecords converts raw JSON format into readable format using current
+// Global FIT Profile (SDK 21.47.00)
-// it performs simple conversions for some data formats like time, distance, coordinates. const json = fitDecoder.parseRecords(jsonRaw);
+// It also performs simple conversions for some data formats like time, distance, coordinates. const json = fitDecoder.parseRecords(jsonRaw);